shellwayne01/YardSaleLocator/README.md

 # YardSaleLocator
 Provides upcoming yard sales for a desired item.

-Dummy data is stored in and read from a JSON file.
-Thus, searchable items are currently restricted to the following:
+Created using dummy data in JSON file.
+Searchable items are currently restricted to the following:

 - chairs
 - pants